THIS DATE IN HISTORY: Jan. 4

 1942: The Detroit Red Wings shut out the Montreal Canadiens 10-0 at Olympia Stadium.
 The 10 consecutive goals-against are the most ever allowed by the Canadiens.

-1973: Bobby Orr scores his 163rd NHL goal (in his 428th game), breaking the NHL record for career goals by a defenseman.
-Orr beats St. Louis Blues goaltender Jacques Caron at 19:25 of the second period to surpass the mark set Hockey Hall of Famer Red Kelly, who had scored 162 goals in 846 games as a defenseman.
+1973: Bobby Orr scores his 163rd NHL goal (in his 428th game), breaking the League record for career goals by a defenseman.
+Orr beats St. Louis Blues goalie Jacques Caron at 19:25 of the second period to surpass the mark set Hockey Hall of Famer Red Kelly, who has 162 goals in 846 games as a defenseman.
 Despite Orr's milestone goal, the Bruins lose 4-2.

 1988: Borje Salming of the Toronto Maple Leafs becomes the first Europe-trained player to appear in 1,000 NHL games.
 He has two assists in a 7-7 tie against the Vancouver Canucks at Maple Leaf Gardens.
 Salming also becomes the fifth player to appear in 1,000 games with the Maple Leafs.

 1990: Mario Lemieux breaks a Pittsburgh Penguins record by extending his point streak to 29 games.
 His two assists help the Penguins defeat the Canucks 4-3 at Civic Arena.

 1992: Mike Gartner has a goal and an assist for the New York Rangers to become the 33rd NHL player with 1,000 career points.
 The milestone comes during a 6-4 road loss against the New Jersey Devils.